Best Cafés to Work From in Zadar 2026: Wi-Fi, Coffee & Coworking

 • Zadar is genuinely workable — unlike Dubrovnik (which is expensive and tourist-saturated), Zadar has enough year-round residents to sustain calm café culture outside July–August

-• Peak season (July–August): Old Town cafés fill with tourists; COIN or Muro Bar are more reliable for focus
+• Peak season (July–August): Old Town cafés fill with tourists by mid-morning; COIN or Muro Bar are more reliable for focus.
+U Apocefal stays calmer than most due to its local clientele.

-• Ordering protocol: Ordering another coffee every 1–2 hours is expected in Croatian café culture for extended stays
+• Ordering protocol: Ordering another coffee every 1–2 hours is the expected etiquette in Croatian café culture for extended stays.
+Staff are generally relaxed about laptop users.

 Frequently Asked Questions